DmxLarchey/Hydra/README.md

 of the _recursive path ordering_ pioneered by Dershowitz.
 By weak, we mean minimized/tailored to the task given here.

-The tiny well-foundedness proof of the displayed here however uses a direct approach (as opposed to relying on Kruskal's tree theorem), inspired by the work of Coupet-Grimal & Delobel (and also Goubault-Larrecq).
+The tiny well-foundedness proof of the `lpo` displayed here however uses a direct approach (as opposed to relying on Kruskal's tree theorem), inspired by the work of Coupet-Grimal & Delobel (and also Goubault-Larrecq).
 The instance we give here is just five lines of proof scripts which 3 nested inductions.